near/docs/docs/tutorials/zero-to-hero.md

 ## Step 1: Store and retrieve information from the blockchain

-Now that you're familiar with NEAR Studio and the various files in your project, let's get started coding!
+Now that you're familiar with the various files in your project, let's get started coding!

 The first thing that our Oracle Contract must be able to do is read from and write to the blockchain.
 This way our contract can save external data onto the blockchain for other contracts to interact with.